echeran/smile-of-murugan/webbook/chapter06.md

 specifically related to any type of landscape; both are not supposed to be ideal topics for poets; both are considered to be so to say "abnormalities” in love-situation as well as in war-situation.
-1. *vāňci* in the *puṟam* genre describes struggle for excellence, endurance, but also the feeling of transience of the world and defeat, death; in the *akam* genre, this corresponds to the *peruntiṇai,* struggle and defeat in the mismatched love.
+1. *vāñci* in the *puṟam* genre describes struggle for excellence, endurance, but also the feeling of transience of the world and defeat, death; in the *akam* genre, this corresponds to the *peruntiṇai,* struggle and defeat in the mismatched love.